monroews/EnvEngLabTextbook/ProCoDA/ProCoDA.rst

 The ProCoDA hardware is designed and fabricated around an NI USB data acquisition board is used for on/off control of up to six devices and for variable control of up to two peristaltic pumps.
 The on/off devices are controlled with 24 V outputs that can be used to control solenoid valves, pinch valves, relays, or other low current devices.

-Connecting a pump that is controlled through pump 0 or pump 1 ports.
+Connecting a pump that is controlled through pump 0 or pump 1 ports using a 4-20 mA control system.
+Masterflex pumps can be controlled using this system.

 There are many ways to connect a pump, I am going to stick to one pump head because it is easier and adding more is fairly straight-forward.
 I will also be doing it with the code that uses mL/s and tubing ID, but you can use the other codes just make sure that you have the required set points
   #.
 Add a constant set point with the flow in mL/s |SetPoints_pump_flow_rate|